setu-shah/Oldest-Businesses/README.md

 # Oldest-Businesses
-Spacial and temporal analysis of the world's oldest businesses
+Spacial and temporal analysis of the world's oldest businesses using SQL queries